sybrew/the-seo-framework/readme.txt

 * Most users aren't affected by this.
 However, if you think you're using any of [these plugins](TODO), you might wish to revise your settings.
 * We made this change because it was confusing to many users; the plugin even seemed broken.

+**For everyone: API changes**

+* The plugin's API has been greatly overhauled and improved.
+* If you have no coding experience, but have still implemented filters/snippets acquired from the support forums, please check out the debug logs.
+* If you're getting deprecation or "doing it wrong" notices on the website or logs after updating, don't be alarmed.
+Copy the error or notice and paste it in our support forums in a code block.
+Our support team (Sybre...) will forge new snippets for you, or point you to newly available options.
+* Note that you should never set `WP_DEBUG` to `true` (in `wp-config.php`) on a production website.
+Set this to `false`, live sites shouldn't be actively debugged.

+**For developers: About the integral options**

+* The integral options (from checkboxes and number fields) now always return a integral type, instead of a string.
+* So, you'll now get a `0`, instead of a `'0'`.
+* This change was made because we now use `stripslashes_deep()`, which uses `stripslashes_from_strings_only()`.
+* This improves performance.
+And, this shouldn't affect code behavior, unless you used strict integral-string checks.

 **For developers: About the API**

 * We've removed or otherwise deprecated most API functions.
 We've done this to lower maintenance time drastically.